 Delaware 7 Day Notice to Cure or Quit

-See the Delaware 5 Day Notice to Pay or Quit for nonpayment of rent.
+For notices related to unpaid rent, see the Delaware 5 Day Notice to Pay or Quit.

-A 7 Day Notice to Cure or Quit is the 2nd most commonly used eviction notice in Delaware because it enforces all lease violations other than the nonpayment of rent and those which cause irreparable harm.
-Whether it’s an unauthorized pet or trash accumulating outside of the unit, this notice identifies and demands the violation to be cured with 7 days.
-Otherwise, the landlord can terminate the tenancy and file an eviction lawsuit if the tenant refuses to move.
+A 7 Day Notice to Cure or Quit is the second most commonly used eviction notice in Delaware because it addresses lease violations other than unpaid rent or conduct that causes irreparable harm.
+Common examples include unauthorized pets, improper use of the premises, or failure to maintain the property.
+This notice identifies the violation and provides the tenant with 7 days to correct it.
+If the issue is not cured within that time, the landlord may terminate the tenancy and pursue an eviction action.

 What Does Delaware Law Say?